acgetchell/mundus-atrox/src/journals/seventh.md

 1. Benjamin misses.
 2. I Disengage and moves behind the Construct to flank it with Viker and gain Advantage.
 Then, I cast Searing Smite as a Bonus action (extra 1d6 fire damage + my enemy must take a constitution save)
 3. Viker misses her attacks.
-4. Steve hits the construct critically and does 3 damage.
+4. Steve hits the Construct critically and does 3 damage.
 5. CoralKing hits one headbutt and does 5 damage.
 6. The Constructs hit CoralKing 1/6 times with their flanked advantage on him, lucky!
 He gets 9 points of damage.
 I get bit for 7 points of damage.
 One of the Constructs shoots 2 bolts of Lightning at another damaged Construct and heals it 34 HP!
 The Stegosaurus attacks and does 15 damage.